Planning Your Trip to New Zealand

 Wind down in the capital city.
 Tour the Parliamentary sights, take a cable car ride and take in the panorama from Mt Victoria Lookout, and indulge in a family picnic finale at the Botanic Gardens.

-If your family is made up of LOTR fanatics, there is a Middle Earth family tour designed just for your clan.
+If your family is made up of LOTR fanatics, there is a Middle-earth family tour designed just for your clan.
 In addition to the traditional sightseeing in Auckland, enjoy an excursion into the Waitakere Ranges to learn about indigenous Maori culture.
 The LOTR tour begins in green Matamata, in the heart of the Waikato region, to visit scene-specific stops, followed by a fun trip to Waitomo Adventures Lost World Tour to see the glowworm caves, caverns, and flowstone formations.

 Explore Tongariro National Park and its active volcanoes, and take a flight for an elevated look at the LOTR landscapes.
 In Wellington, tour more LOTR filming locations, including Riverdell, the Gardens of Isengard, and Buckland Forest.
 Visit popular tourist stops in the city, along with a tour of LOTR-based Weta Workshop, and close the vacation with a visit to Zealandia to mingle with native wildlife.

-Read our top more 10-day New Zealand itineraries.
+Read kimkim's top 10-day New Zealand itineraries.

 New Zealand in 2 Weeks